Peru vs Chili: which country should you choose for your South American adventure?

 Activity / day trip | 15-40 euros | 40-100 euros |

-In Peru, the menu del dia (menu of the day) is a true institution: you get soup, a main course, a drink, and sometimes dessert for just 8 to 15 soles (2-4 euros).
-In Chili, eating out costs around 10,000 to 15,000 Chilean pesos (10-15 euros) for a simple dish.
-Chili's cost of living is closer to Southern Europe, which makes it a bit tougher on tighter budgets.
+In Peru, the menu del dia (menu of the day) is a true institution: you get a soup, main dish, drink, and sometimes dessert for just 8 à 15 soles (2-4 euros).
+In Chili, eating out is pricier, costing about 10,000 to 15,000 Chilean pesos (10-15 euros) for a simple main dish.
+Chili has a coût de la vie closer to Southern Europe, which makes it a bit tougher on tight budgets.

 Landscapes and nature

 Peru offers an incredible diversity of landscapes packed into a relatively compact territory.
-Within just a few days, you can go from the desert Pacific coast to snow-capped peaks rising over 6,000 meters, before dropping down into the Amazon rainforest.
-The natural must-sees: the Colca Canyon (twice as deep as the Grand Canyon), the rainbow mountain Vini Cunca, Lake Titicaca and its floating islands, the Sacred Valley of the Incas and, of course, the Peruvian Amazon.
+In just a few days, you can go from the desert Pacifc coast to snow-capped peaks over 6,000 meters, before plunging down into the Amazon rainforest.
+The natural must-sees: the canyon de Colca (twice as deep as the Grand Canyon), the seven-colored mountain Vini Cunca, lac Titicaca and its floating islands, the Sacred Valley of the Incas and, of course, the Peruvian Amazonie.

-The landscape verdict: if you want concentrated diversity that is easy on the wallet, Peru wins.
-If you are looking for extreme, wild landscapes and that genuine end-of-the-world feel, Chili is unbeatable.
+The landscape verdict: if you want diversity packed close together on a budget, Peru wins.
+If you're looking for extreme, wild landscapes and that genuine end-of-the-world feel, Chili is unbeatable.

 Culture and heritage